fxru/blam-metadata/BLAMBundleRepository.md

 	IMDI Element:               //Session/MDGroup/Location/Country
 	ELDP-CMDI Element:
 	IMDI-CMDI Element:
+	lat-session:

 [Back to Top](#blam-bundle-repository) | [Back to BundleGeneralInfo](#bundlegeneralinfo)

 #### BundleCountryCode
-**Description:** &#x1F4CC; The CountryCode element contains the ISO 3166-1 alpha 2 code of the country of the location as provided by services such as GeoNames GeoNames field: countryCode
+**Description:** &#x1F4CC; The CountryCode element contains the ISO 3166-1 alpha 2 code of the country of the location as provided by services such as GeoNames GeoNames field: *countryCode*

 	Interface Facet:			no, full text
 	User provided:				no

-	ValueScheme:				string
+	ValueScheme:				[A-Z]{2}
 	Number of occurrences:  	1-1
 	Multilingual:           	no
 	CCR prefLabel@en:       	country coding